 Carpal tunnel exercises may relieve the pain and tingling in your fingers, but not if it includes the pinkie.

-Ergonomics is more than good computor station design.
-It's the study of designing equipment that is intuitively friendly to your body.
-No amount of carpal tunnel exercises and good chiropractic is going to cure your carpal tunnel syndrome if you sit at an intrinsically bad computer station.
+Ergonomics is more than good computer station design.
+It is the study of designing equipment that is intuitively friendly to your body.
+No amount of carpal tunnel exercises and good chiropractic is going to cure your carpal tunnel syndrome if you sit with intrinsically poor posture all day.

-Note here that the eyes are level with the top of the screen, and your elbows must be LEVEL (or slightly higher) with the keyboard.
+Note here that the eyes are level with the top of the screen, and your elbows must be LEVEL (or slightly higher) than the keyboard.

 Don't slope your keyboard towards you by raising those little legs at the back.
 It puts your wrists further into extension, stretching the median nerve and wrist flexors.